 9:00 am - 4:00 pm

-This two-day workshop provides professionals and parents with knowledge and practice in including children with vision impairment in early childhood settings.
-Topics will include early braille literacy and numeracy and resources production, technology options, orientation and mobility techniques, and strategies to promote inclusion in the day-to-day interactions, experiences, activities and routines that occur in home and early childhood settings.
-The workshop content will be linked with the Australian Government Early Years Learning Framework for Australia (2009), and the Expanded Core Curriculum areas addressed by Allman and Lewis (2014).
+This two-day workshop provides professionals and parents with knowledge and skills in including children with vision impairment in early childhood settings.
+Topics will include early braille literacy and numeracy, resource production, technology options, and orientation and mobility techniques.
+This course will provide strategies to promote inclusion in the day-to-day interactions, experiences, activities and routines that occur in home and early childhood settings.

-Completing The first five years: Inclusive practices for young children with vision impairment will contribute 14 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1.2, 1.2.2, 1.5.2, 1.6.2, from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing The First Five Years: Inclusive practices for young children with vision impairment will contribute 14 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1, 1.5, 1.6, 4.1, 6.2, 6.3, 6.4 and 7.4 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Parking Map: Please see the map below to find the best parking options.
 Please do not park in any reserved or vistors car spots.